<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=200498&amp;fmt=gif">

 Puritan Blog

-Proper testing is critical to the identification and mitigation of RSV in both children and adults.
-In this article, we’ll focus on what RSV is, what the common symptoms are, and the ideal testing swabs and materials for medical service providers to efficiently diagnose RSV.
+Proper RSV testing is critical to the identification and mitigation of RSV in both children and adults.
+In this article, we’ll focus on what RSV is, what the common symptoms are, and the ideal swabs for testing.
+Join us as we discuss the proper swab materials and supplies for medical service providers to have on hand to diagnose RSV.

-RSV stands for Respiratory Syncytial Virus.
-According to the CDC, RSV is a common respiratory virus that usually causes mild, cold-like symptoms.
-Most people recover in a week or two, but RSV can be serious, especially for infants and older adults.
+RSV (a.k.a.
+Respiratory Syncytial Virus), is a common respiratory virus that usually causes mild, cold-like symptoms.
+For those that become infected, most recover in a week or two, but RSV can be serious for some, especially infants and older adults.

 Parents are particularly concerned about the spike in RSV because of its potential severity in infants and young children.
 RSV can be especially severe for children who: